Installing multiple CUDA Libraries in the same machine

 If you are in a situation where you need to use multiple CUDA libraries in the same machine because maybe you are experimenting with some codes which require different CUDA versions then don’t worry there is a trick to have multiple CUDA libraries installed in the same machine.

-Note: Below I will be showing how to configure CUDA 10.0 and CUDA 9.0 in Ubuntu 18.04 but the mentioned method should work for any CUDA version and it should also work for more than 2 CUDA libraries
+but the mentioned method should work for any CUDA version and it should also work for more than 2 CUDA libraries.

-Follow this post to Install CUDA libraries.
+Step 1: Install CUDA libraries by following this post.
 Don’t worry about file overwriting because both CUDA libraries will be installed at different paths.
-CUDA 9.0 will be installed at /usr/local/cuda-9.0 path and CUDA 10.0 will be installed at /usr/local/cuda-10.0 path
+CUDA 9.0

-Note: You can install libraries in any order
+Note: You can install libraries in any order.

-Step 2: Remove Symbolic link
+Step 2: Remove Symbolic link.

 $ cd /usr/local